ms1994/network-practice2/README.md

 # network-practice2
-Repository to practice a simple client and server cpp program with socket programming.
+Repository to practice a simple client and server cpp program with socket programming using TCP connection.